 If you require any network data transmission beyond 3km [2 mi], or your environment is subject to high levels of electromagnetic interference (EMI), you will need a copper to fiber Media Converter.
 These devices convert electrical signals used in copper UTP cabling into light waves used in Multimode or Single Mode fiber optic cabling.
 This enables network devices with copper ports to transmit data up to 160km [99 mi].

 Perle offers over 760 models of Copper to Fiber Media Converters that support 10/100/1000Base-T, 2.5GBase-T and 10GBase-T and rate conversion.

-Media Converters are also able to provide Fiber to Fiber conversion from multimode fiber to singlemode fiber and convert a dual fiber link to single fiber using bi-directional (Bi-Di) data flow.
-Fiber Media Converters can also convert between wavelengths for WDM (Wavelength Division Multiplexing) applications.
+Media Converters are also able to convert Multimode to Single Mode or dual fiber to single fiber using bi-directional (Bi-Di) data flow in WDM (Wavelength Division Multiplexing) applications.

 Perle has over 180 full-featured Fiber to Fiber Media Converters, to reliably convert multimode to multimode or multimode to single mode.

 Perle has been providing reliable device connectivity hardware since 1976.
 That’s more than 40 years of experience delivering superior connectivity technology.
 If network uptime and seamless data transmission is important, you need to install dependable hardware.
 Perle ensures reliability by making Fiber Converters and Ethernet Extenders with high quality components from leading chip manufacturers.
 They all have an on-board microcontroller to handle error detection and recovery by continuously monitoring link status, even in extreme temperatures.
 Our products are compatible with Cisco switches and routers, come with high MTBF rates, and are incredibly easy to install.
 In fact, Perle is so confident in the quality of our product, we offer a Lifetime Warranty.